Community Action’s Response to COVID-19

 On March 13th, Connecticut Attorney General William Tong and the Connecticut Public Utilities Regulatory Authority (PURA) issued an emergency moratorium that prevents electric, natural gas, and water shut offs throughout the duration of the Public Health and Civil Preparedness Emergency.
 This allows all residents to remain home safely during this pandemic.

-Connecticut has been approved for Pandemic EBT, a federal program that will provide about 270,000 children across the state with extra SNAP benefits of approximately $267.
+Connecticut has been approved for Pandemic EBT, a federal program that provides children across the state with an extra one-time SNAP benefit of approximately $364.80 per child.
 Families do not need to apply for these benefits.
 DSS will automatically add the funds to EBT cards for families of children on free and reduced lunch.
-Families can expect to receive these funds around mid-May.
 If a child is on free/reduced lunch but does not receive SNAP, DSS will mail that family an EBT card.
 You can learn more about Pandemic EBT here.

 Finally, Connecticut SNAP enrollees can now use the SNAP benefits to purchase groceries online at select retailers.
 This benefit will allow people to order groceries online and choose either delivery or curbside pickup.
 Please note that the SNAP benefits can be used only for eligible grocery purchases, and not for other online shopping, or for shipping, delivery, or service fees.
 You can learn more about using SNAP online here.